 Bleeding that persists after more than a few days or any sort of discharge could be signs of an infection, hematoma, or other complication.
 If you experience any of these issues at any point after your vasectomy, consult your doctor immediately.

 Vasectomy technique and bleeding

-The method of a vasectomy can influence the amount of post-op bleeding.
-Traditional vasectomy techniques that use a scalpel will usually result in more bleeding since there’s a higher chance of cutting blood vessels in the scrotum.
-The no-scalpel technique involves using a sharp forceps to puncture, rather than slice, the skin, which means that blood vessels are spread apart rather than cut open.
-It’s been reported there’s almost five times fewer infections, hematomas, and other complications with the no-scalpel method.1Cook L, Pun A, Gallo M, Lopez L, Van V. Scalpel versus no-scalpel incision for vasectomy.
+The method of a vasectomy can influence the amount of post-operative bleeding.
+Traditional vasectomy techniques that use a scalpel result in more clinically significant bleeding since there’s a higher chance of cutting blood vessels in the scrotum.
+The no-scalpel technique involves using sharp forceps to puncture, rather than cut, the skin, which means that blood vessels are spread apart rather than cut open.
+It’s been reported there are almost five times fewer infections, hematomas, and other complications with the no-scalpel method.2Cook L, Pun A, Gallo M, Lopez L, Van V. Scalpel versus no-scalpel incision for vasectomy.
 Cochrane Database Syst Rev. 2014;(3):CD004112. doi:10.1002/14651858.CD004112.pub4

 Men who are prone to poor wound healing

 Men with diabetes, cancer, immunosuppression, exposure to radiation, obesity or taking chronic steroids are predisposed to poor wound healing and wound infections.
 Any vasectomy incision site with persistent weeping or spotting several weeks after the procedure should be evaluated by a physician.